 Sicom Testing He collaborates with Tastings just for the testing of motorized furniture components one to certification of lighting components and it shares the same concern for safety.

 Not everyone knows this but most fatal accidents do not happen down the street, by plane or even to cause violent ma...in house.
 Yes, right at home, between those walls that in all countries of the world are synonymous with safety, protection.
 Objects and accessories we love most can become dangerous if sources, before being put on the market, There is a thorough risk analysis.

-The conference The safety of the furniture product: risk analysis It was organized just in time for the publication of new version of the Guide to the application of the machinery directive.
+The conference The safety of the furniture product: risk analysis It was organized just in time for the publication of the new version of Implementation Guide for the Machinery Directive.